New Hollywood: Bonnie and Clyde and The Graduate

 A defining film of the New Hollywood generation was Bonnie and Clyde (1967).
 Produced by and starring Warren Beatty and directed by Arthur Penn, its combination of graphic violence and humor, as well as its theme of glamorous disaffected youth, was a hit with audiences.
 The film eventually won Academy Awards for Best Supporting Actress (Estelle Parsons) and Best Cinematography.

-When Jack L. Warner, then-CEO of Warner Bros., first saw a rough cut of Bonnie and Clyde in the summer of 1967, he hated it.
-Distribution executives at Warner Brothers agreed, giving the film a low-key premiere and limited release.
+When Jack L. Warner, then-CEO of Warner Bros.
+Pictures, first saw a rough cut of Bonnie and Clyde in the summer of 1967, he hated it.
+Distribution executives at Warner Bros. agreed, giving the film a low-key premiere and limited release.
 Their strategy appeared justified when Bosley Crowther, middlebrow film critic at The New York Times, gave the movie a scathing review.
 "It is a cheap piece of bald-faced slapstick comedy," he wrote, "that treats the hideous depredations of that sleazy, moronic pair as though they were as full of fun and frolic as the jazz-age cut-ups in Thoroughly Modern Millie..."
 Other notices, including those from Time and Newsweek magazines, were equally dismissive.

 Its portrayal of violence and ambiguity in regard to moral values, and its startling ending, divided critics.
 Following one of the negative reviews, Time magazine received letters from fans of the movie, and according to journalist Peter Biskind, the impact of critic Pauline Kael in her positive review of the film (October 1967, New Yorker) led other reviewers to follow her lead and re-evaluate the film (notably Newsweek and Time).
 Kael drew attention to the innocence of the characters in the film and the artistic merit of the contrast of that with the violence in the film: "In a sense, it is the absence of sadism — it is the violence without sadism — that throws the audience off balance at Bonnie and Clyde.
 The brutality that comes out of this innocence is far more shocking than the calculated brutalities of mean killers."
 Kael also noted the reaction of audiences to the violent climax of the movie, and the potential to empathize with the gang of criminals in terms of their naiveté and innocence reflecting a change in expectations of American cinema.